01100100/blog/content/posts/maploading.md

 ### Map drawing 101

-A vector map library needs a recipe to draw a map on the screen.
-The recipe will have instructions telling the mapping library **where to request** the vector data from and **how to render** that data to the screen.
+A vector map library needs a _recipe_ to draw a map on the screen.
+The _recipe_ will have instructions telling the mapping library **where to request** the vector data from and **how to render** that data to the screen.
 Rendering instructions include what parts of the data to draw, what colors to use and what order to draw the layers of data in.

-When you pan and zoom to a specific part of a vector map, the library will know based on this recipe, where to request the body of data that should fill up the screen and how to style it.
+When you pan and zoom to a specific part of a vector map, the library will know based on this _recipe_, where to request the body of data that should fill up the screen and how to style it.

 {{< admonition type=tip title="What else is it called?" >}}

-This recipe is often called a `style` document, which is usually a json file conforming to a specification (in my case the [Maplibre style spec](https://maplibre.org/maplibre-style-spec/)).
+This _recipe_ is often called a `style` document, which is usually a json file conforming to a specification (in my case the [Maplibre style spec](https://maplibre.org/maplibre-style-spec/)).

 {{</admonition >}}

-A good designer aka a cartograpaher, will design this style in a way that it shows off the best parts of the data with certain balance of space and color, producing something that looks appalling and allows easy reading of the data.
+A good designer aka a cartograpaher, will design a style in a way that it shows off the best parts of the data with certain balance of space and color, producing something that looks appealing and allows easy reading of the data.

 ![A artist painting a map](/images/maploading/painting_map.jpeg)